Chapter 3: Jack; Vagril 6th, 343SR; 04:30

 "Yeah, that's really weird..."

 Carol aimed from the ground, then threw it back to Jack with a tired huff.
-He reached up to catch the stone, but it went too high and over his head.
+He reached up to catch the stone, but it went too high and over his head, he turned and followed it.
 As the crystal hit the ground, a strange shattering sound reverberated outward.
-A purple wave of light smothered the area in a single second, a bright explosion bursted from where the stone landed.
+A purple wave of light smothered the area in a single second, a bright explosion bursted from where it landed.
 The force pushed all the crops away.
-'Huh-'
+'Huh-' Jack shielded his face from the bright light.
+His feet left the ground, and hew flew a few meters back before tumbling onto his back.

 "Ah!"
 Jack cried.

-'What...
-What just happened...'
 A purple fire remained where the crystal exploded.
 Jack's ears rang, despite being far from the explosion, the force launched him like a rag doll.
 He saw two people who both looked like Carol approach, quickly realizing he was seeing doubles.
+'What...
+What just happened...'

 "Jack!
 Jack are you okay!"
 Carol called.